OctopusDeploy/blog/blog/2023-06/manifests-from-git/index.md

 With step templates, there's no need for software teams to learn YAML, know where to store templates, or fill in the variables when creating a project.

-so software teams won't have to fill in these values, you can create a new step template from the `Deploy raw Kubernetes YAML`, and use variables.
+So software teams won't have to fill in these values, you can create a new step template from the **Deploy raw Kubernetes YAML** step, and use variables.
 For example:

 - `Octopus.Project.Name`
 - `Octopus.Release.Number`